PCSO Stephen Marnick Monthly Hale Crime Report (March 2018)

 If you have any information that could identify the riders or their addresses please do make contact with us.
 This is an ongoing operation and officers have had some good successes recently.
 We do know the reports of illegally used motorbikes, quads etc. will continue and along with this our responses will increase too.

-As Hale Village area now has a 7.5t weight restriction I will keep an eye on this to try and maintain low levels of transgressors.
+As Hale Village has a 7.5t weight restriction I will keep an eye on this to try and maintain low levels of transgressors.
 I have spoken with a few residents who have said they have noticed a good improvement.
-I was able to speak to the driver of a HGV pm 18th March 2017 and he was given a stern warning over driving through the restriction.
+I must highlight that we do have a farm within the village restriction and there will be vehicles over the limit but, needing access, this is allowed.
+I have not had any reports of vehicles over the limit since the last report.

 We want to encourage even more information – intelligence that we gather.
 If residents are not confident in passing their details to us they can call Crimestoppers on 0800 555111 – they won’t ask for your details and the information will still reach us.
 We would rather they have the confidence in us and the system as the callers’ details are “sanitized” from all the intelligence reports.
 I.e. suspicious goings on/suspicious persons/vehicles, smells of cannabis etc. if reporting vehicles or persons try and obtain details such as vehicle registration marks; clothing descriptions etc. – if you have a mobile with you many have voice recorders.